TheRoks/therokscom/blog/content/posts/2020/12/advanced-git-commands/index.md

 ## Tooling

-To setup VSCode as default editor for all git commands.
+To set up VSCode as default editor for all git commands.
 Run this command

 ```bash
 git config --global core.editor "code --wait"